Skip to main content

 Springfield Behavioral of Pennsylvania, formerly Springfield Psychological, provides high quality and affordable behavioral health treatment to children, adolescents, adults, and older adults to enhance overall health and well-being..
 Our compassionate and caring team of licensed clinicians offer diverse expertise to support individuals, couples, and families to effectively navigate and manage life’s challenges.
 Everyone experiences emotional ups and downs.
 At times, lingering symptoms can create lasting changes in how one thinks, feels, or behaves.
 With professional treatment, you or your loved one can live a productive and fulfilling life!

-Photo of Lyricly Behavioral Health
+Photo of Ellie Mental Health - Havertown

 Pre-Licensed Professional